ifishlin/HAHap/README.md

 About
 ---
 HAHap is a method to infer the haplotype using sequencing data.
-This method does not focus on solving MEC problem.
-Instead, it attempts to eliminate the error on the process of assembly, though it remains the spirit of minimum error correction in certain conditions.
-We develop an adjusted multinomial probabilistic metric for evaluating the reliability of two variant pair, and the score guides the assembly process.
+HAHap is not designed to solve the MEC problem.
+Instead, it attempts to eliminate the influence of noises through the process of assembly, though it remains the spirit of minimum error correc-tion in certain conditions.
+We develop an adjusted multinomial probabilistic metric for evaluating the reliability of a variant pair, and the derived scores guide the assembly process.

-The method is validated on NGS short reads (Illumina HiSeq), and it supposed to handle all kinds of BAM files.
+The method is validated on DNA-seq short reads (Illumina HiSeq), and it supposed to handle all kinds of BAM files.

 Required